CPERLTAR/Vence-API/README.md

 ## Configuring Username and Password

 Inside of the `config` folder you there is a file called `config.json` .
-Open this file inside of text editor such as Notepad or the excellent and free Notepad++ (https://notepad-plus-plus.org/).
-Do not use Microsoft Word, as Word will insert special characters causing the file to be incorrectly formatted.
+Open this file inside of a text editor, such as Notepad (Windows) or the excellent and free Notepad++ (https://notepad-plus-plus.org/).
+Do not use Microsoft Word, as Word will likely cause the file to be incorrectly formatted.

 <img src="docs/img_36.png" width=100% height=100%>